gavinkhung/gpu-inference/notebook-aws-sagemaker-instance/README.md

 # AWS Sagemaker Notebook

-Create a Jupyter notebook instance on AWS Sagemaker
+Create a Jupyter notebook instance on AWS Sagemaker and a S3 bucket to house data.
+Training jobs on Sagemaker read in and output data using AWS S3 Buckets.

 ## Prerequisites